 Without question, October is THE time to plant woody ornamentals, and that makes Andrea Laine’s former post from 2017 a must-read for gardeners.
 If you want to enhance your landscape with trees and shrubs, do yourself and your plants a favor and plant now!
 Andrea shares her top 5 tips for success.
 Plus we’ve added some new resources below.

 Late fall is a great time of year to plant trees and shrubs.
 The timing enables roots to grow into the surrounding soil before stress due to new foliage growth and high temperatures occurs.

-- Test the soil.
-For best long-term results, test the soil in the area where you intend to plant and follow the advice in the Soil Report you receive from Agronomic Services.
-Soil sample supplies are free and may be picked up from the Cooperative Extension Office at 721 Foster Street in Durham.
-The master gardener on duty can help you understand how to complete the sample and paperwork.
+(1) Test the soil.
+For best long-term results, test the soil in the area where you intend to plant and follow the advice in the soil report you receive from Agronomic Services.* Soil sample supplies may be picked up from the Cooperative Extension Office at 721 Foster Street in Durham.
+The master gardener on duty or extension office staff can help you understand how to complete the sample and paperwork.

 After you have completed all five steps, be patient.
 It may not seem like your plants are doing much, but they are.
 During the first year, the roots will be far more active than the parts of the plant that are visible above ground.
 If you’ve followed the above advice and given them great soil in which to live plus consistent watering for the first two years, they will be grateful and will reward you by growing strong and healthy for years to come.

 Resources and Additional Information

 For information on tree planting techniques, see Missouri Extension’s factsheet

 North Carolina State University has a great website and full video series on tree selection, planting, and care.
 Click on the video below to view the introduction to the series by Dr. Barb Fair.

 For help with planting shrubs the right way, see Clemson University’s factsheet